albert1003-web/kalshi-new-scraping/README.md

 Now, you should be able to view the UI at http://localhost:8080.

-### to run full stack:
+## Running the Full Application:

-Start airflow server
+Follow above steps to start airflow server in the background

-Run kalshi_sockets.py
-In a new terminal window, run kafka_ui.py and open the UI window
+In the root directory, run `docker compose up` to start a local Kafka instance Run kalshi_sockets.py with a market id of interest to begin populating Kafka In a new terminal window, run kafka_ui.py and open the UI window to see real time changes